clairey-zx81/json-model/README.md

 ## Tool Installation

-Proof-of-concept tools to test JSON Model are available as Python commands:
+Proof-of-concept compiler to test JSON Model is available as Python a command:

 ```shell
 python -m venv venv